phillc/phillc.github.io/content/post/2009-08-19-cucumber-selenium-and-authlogic.markdown

+---
+title: "Cucumber With Selenium and Authlogic"
+date: 2009-08-19
+slug: cucumber-selenium-and-authlogic
+---

 I had some Issues with cucumber/selenium working properly with authlogic.
 After much searching, I've figured out how to get it all to work properly.

 I would get an error like: